PostHog/posthog.com/contents/product-engineers/llm-product-metrics.md

 ### Generation count

-**What is it** The total number of times your LLM generates outputs per day, week, or month.
+**What is it** The total number of outputs your LLM generates per day, week, or month.

 **Why it's useful** Helps assess the workload and demand placed on your LLMs, which directly impacts costs and performance.